darkr4id/pid_level_control_trainer/README.md

 MATLAB Code: Scripts and functions for implementing the PID controller, running simulations, and analyzing fluid level control.
 Supporting Materials: MATLAB Code, Simulink Models, and supplementary documentation that support the thesis findings.
+Additionally a GUI program is included to run both the simulations and the experiment methods in a graphical environment.*
 The project demonstrates the practical application of control theory using MATLAB, where a PID controller is developed and tuned to regulate the fluid level in a training environment.

 ## Overview